Click here to find out.

 Matthew earned his B.S. in Psychology from the State University of New York at Brockport in 2008.
 In August 2009, he moved to Denver, CO where he completed his Masters of Social Work.
 He began scribing at the University of Colorado Hospital in the Emergency Department in 2013, and then became a Project Leader with a company later acquired by ScribeAmerica.
-He now works closely the HealthChannels executive team on special projects and the development of CareThrough.
+He now works closely with the ScribeAmerica executive team on special projects.

 Q: What does wellness mean to you?

 A: To me, wellness is taking actions and behaviors that support your body, mind and overall life, This allows you to live the lifestyle you want to lead, doing the things you want to do.
 I make sure I am active now so I can remain active as I get older.

 Q: How do you fit in wellness with your busy schedule?